airswap/airswap-about/technology/discovery.md

 $ yarn global add airswap
 ```

-Use `airswap chain` to set your chain to Rinkeby or Mainnet.
+Use `airswap chain` to set your chain to Goerli or Mainnet.

 ```
 $ airswap chain